-If you are one of the guy wanting to test some access restriction with Tacacs+ in a labbut don’t have a licensed product, then we will help you setup a Tacas+ server on your linux-based Ubuntu machine by editing the tac_plus.conf file.
+If you are one of the guys wanting to test some access restriction with Tacacs+ in a lab but don’t have a licensed product, then we will help you set up a Tacas+ server on your Linux-based Ubuntu machine by editing the tac_plus.conf file.

-On the newer version of Ubuntu you can easily install tacacs+ package from apt-get repository which will also install libtacacs+1.
+On the newer version of Ubuntu, you can easily install tacacs+ package from the apt-get repository which will also install libtacacs+1.

 Step 1: Run command: sudo apt-get install tacacs+